 Solution: Remove the engine cover and clean the cooling fins.
 Replace any damaged fins.

-Too much oil in your Husqvarna lawn mower can cause your engine to smoke and die after starting.
+High engine oil levels in your Husqvarna lawn mower can cause your engine to smoke and die after starting.
 The smoke can clog your air filter causing your engine to look elsewhere for air.
-Too much oil in your lawn mower can cause significant damage including internal engine damage and the possibility of having to replace your engine.

-Too little oil in your Husqvarna mower will cause additional friction in the engine that can cause your engine to overheat and die.
+Low engine oil levels in your Husqvarna mower will cause additional friction in the engine that can cause your engine to overheat and die.